kgrid/kgrid-adapter/proxy-adapter/README.md

 As an embedded adapter, this will automatically be enabled when the activator starts.

 ##Guidance for Knowledge Object Developers
-Thi adapter is for activating Knowledge Objects written in languages supported by connected remote runtimes.
+This adapter is for activating Knowledge Objects written in languages supported by connected remote runtimes.
 Two such runtimes are currently available: the [nodejs](https://github.com/kgrid/kgrid-node-runtime) and [python](https://github.com/kgrid/kgrid-python-runtime) runtimes.

 An example KO with naan of `hello`, a name of `neighbor`, api version of `1.0`, and endpoint `welcome`, a Deployment Specification might look like this: